kellythomas93/it140-m2-assignment-1/Part-A/name_age_sdw.md

 >
 > Enter your response below.

-TODO: Replace this text with your explanation of how the design addresses requirement 1.4.
+Calculate birth year part of the flow chart addresses the requirement

 ### 9. Check the Plan With an Example